ClaireGuerin/coding-challenge-hanno/README.md

 ## Roadmap

-Next step for this program is a vizualisation of the evolution of vigilance, and of the movement of individuals on the grid, with vigilance and resources level apparent.
+Next step for this program is a visualization of the movement of individuals on the grid, with individual vigilance and gird cell resources apparent.
 A full GUI would eventually be useful.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.